Are you interested in knowing about the latest web development statistics?

 Since we’re on the topic of sites, get a dose of the best developer portfolios if you need inspiration.

-This wraps it up; you now have a much deeper and broader understanding of web development.
+This wraps it up; you now have a broader understanding of web development.

 It’s an industry on the rise, which is no surprise due to the growing use of the internet – especially mobile traffic.